 - 5 adverse events ocurred in 4 subjects from Latisse.

 - One subject discontinued treatment because of an adverse event.

 - All side effects were consistent with those seen in prior clinical studies.

 That said, I can't emphasize enough how important it is to choose an expert injector.
 Someone who does A LOT of injecting.
 Ask to see before and after pictures of the injector's own work - not the pictures that the filler manufacturers provide (like on this page).
 Make sure the office uses fillers manufactured for use in the United States (they will be FDA approved).
 Your injector should have a good working knowledge of facial anatomy.
 He or she should be licensed and insured.
 Talk to him / her about the type of filler to be used.
 Are the effects reversible?

-I think I better write a blog post about what to look for in a medical injector.
+I wrote a post about what to look for in a medical injector.
 It's on our Find the Best Doctor page.
 Good luck!